OpenDog/alexa-test/README.md

 # alexa-test

-Test project to test the recursion when you the express hadler is called.
+Test project to test the recursion when the express handler is called.

 ## How to run